Chico Regional Airport: 2022 Renaming Effort

-On November 15th, 2022, the Chico City Council passed a motion to rename Chico Municipal Airport to Chico Regional Airport.
+On November 15, 2022, the Chico City Council passed a motion to rename Chico Municipal Airport to Chico Regional Airport.
 “The purpose of renaming the airport is to represent the entire area it serves and will serve when air service returns,” said Erik Gustafson, Director of Public Works Operations and Maintenance.
 “We are not innovators on this.
 Commonly airports are renamed to gain a larger market share.”
 The City hired an airport marketing firm that agreed on the word “regional” adding value and keeping “Chico” to associate incoming travelers with known Chico amenities.

+Ground Transportation

+Butte Regional Transit offers weekday bus service from Oroville and Chico to the airport via the #52 bus.